CiscoDevNet/voice-gateway-api-tcl-vxml-sample-scripts/dial-peer_hunting_sample_script/README.md

-This TCL sample script which monitors Media Inactive Call.Once Media Inactive is detected in H.323 or Sip call-legs on gateways,it will reports the situation to the IVR application.
+This is a sample TCL script which hunts the dial-peers that matches destination number, when a call receives other than ls_000(like ls_002 or ls_007),call will get routed through the next matched dial-peer to the destination.